vmware-archive/hillview/docs/userManual.md

 * Sort descending: The selected columns will be moved to the front of the sort order in descending order.

-* Heat map: this option requires exactly two or three columns of suitable types to be selected; in this case, it will draw a heatmap plot of the data in these columns.
-For Heatmaps see [Heat-map views](#heat-map-views).
+* Heatmap: this option requires exactly two or three columns of suitable types to be selected; in this case, it will draw a heatmap plot of the data in these columns.
+For Heatmaps see [Heat-map views](#heatmap-views).

 * Histogram: this option requires exactly one or two columns of suitable types to be selected.
-If one column is selected, this menu will draw a histogram of the data in the selected column.
+If one column is selected, this operation will draw a histogram of the data in the selected column.
   For one-dimensional histograms see [Uni-dimensional-histogram-views](#uni-dimensional histogram views).
   If two columns are selected this menu will draw a two-dimensional histogram of the data in the selected columns.
 For two-dimensional